Satisfy Your Sweet Tooth the Healthy Way

 Raw Organic Honey

 Raw honey is a great natural, healthy sweetener.
 “Raw” means honey that is unfiltered and unpasteurized.
-It’s honey in its purest, truest, best for your body form.
+It’s honey in its purest, truest, best-for-your-body form.
 Raw honey or organic honey is a great sugar substitute, and can help with weight loss.
 Honey has been found to lower blood sugar, and can trigger the hormones involved in suppressing your appetite.
 It can help fight seasonal allergies, especially allergies brought on by pollen.
-In fact it can help give the immune system a boost, and when people who have low tolerance for pollen consume high amounts of raw organic honey, their allergy symptoms decreased over time.
+In fact it can help give the immune system a boost, and when people who have low tolerance for pollen consume high amounts of raw, organic honey, many have experienced their allergy symptoms decreasing over time.

 Stevia is a plant-based, low-calorie sweetener, and when not cut with sugar and other additives, it can have a number of health benefits.
 The stevia plant looks like a basil plant and you can get it at your local Home Depot.
-Stevia is so low in calories that it is considered a non nutritive, meaning it is considered a no calorie food.
+Stevia is so low in calories that it is considered a non nutritive, meaning it is considered a no-calorie food.
 Like organic raw honey, stevia is linked to promoting weight loss.
-Since many suffering from obesity often consume foods high in sugar or processed foods, switching to stevia could actually shed unwanted pounds without sacrificing flavor.
+Since many people who struggle with maintaining a healthy weight tend to consume foods high in sugar or processed foods, switching to stevia could actually help shed unwanted pounds without sacrificing flavor.

 Pure Maple Syrup